 It is possible to work in Saskatchewan while you are here as a student.
 Some institutions may offer co-op/internship opportunities for students depending on their program of study.
 With the changes to the International Student Program, full-time international students enrolled at designated post-secondary educational institutions may work part-time off campus and full-time during scheduled school breaks without a work permit.
 However, if you wish to work as part of a co-op/internship program, you will need to apply for a co-op work permit.

-To learn more about your eligibility to work while you study, visit Get a Student Work Permit.
+To learn more about your eligibility to work while you study, visit Studying and working in Canada as an international student.

 After You Graduate